awesomephant/al-studio-website/projects/katherine-low-settlement-show-branding.md

 related_projects:
   - The Things that Matter in Life
 ---
-Art direction for The Things of Matter in Life exhibition
+Art direction for The Things of Matter in Life exhibition.
+Visual Identity by graphic designer, Chloe Phuong-Thao Phi.